 1. The Earth’s warmth is necessary for sustaining life and this warmth comes from the Sun’s solar radiation.
 As shown in the diagram, the Earth absorbs this radiation, which heats it up.

-2. This warming causes the Earth to reflect back infrared heat waves.
+2. This warming causes the Earth to radiate back infrared heat waves.

 3. There are various greenhouse gases in the atmosphere, such as carbon dioxide and methane.
 These gases absorb the reflected infrared waves and prevent them from exiting the Earth’s atmosphere.
 This leads to further warming of the atmosphere.

-4. The greenhouse gases reflect the infrared waves back towards Earth, leading to a warming effect known as global warming.
+4. The greenhouse gases re-radiate the infrared waves back towards Earth, leading to a warming effect known as global warming.

 The causes of climate change are all linked to the emissions of greenhouse gases.

 Burning fossil fuels is a major cause of climate change.
 This can include burning fuels in vehicles, factories and power plants.
 When these fuels are burned, they release large amounts of carbon dioxide and other greenhouse gases into the atmosphere, which trap heat and cause global warming.

 The carbon that was once safely stored in these fossil fuels is now released into the air as carbon dioxide.
 This contributes to the greenhouse effect and climate change.